 Keto Diet begins trending asymptotically, takes over paleo diet in Google Trends

 Not to the surprise of those following closely, the ketogenic diet (“keto diet”) has hit a new form of stride, and is trending upwards towards the mainstream crowd.
 In fact, keto has overtaken the still wildly popular paleo diet in Google Trends:

 This has led to a boom in keto-specific supplements for the industry which are headlined by BHB products (but we must give props to Patrick Arnold for, once again, being there first with KetoSports and KetoCaNa).

 As a low-carber, PricePlow’s founder Mike became interested and began his transition to full-time ketosis, running various keto supplement experiments on YouTube, and finding that many of the supplements are very bad for new keto dieters – even ones that are marketed to keto dieters failed the test miserably!

 Mike’s diving head-first into ketosis for 2018, so stay tuned to our Keto Diet area to see how he perfects his diet and supplementation for optimal health, mental clarity, and body composition levels.

 SARMs Drama, Enhanced Athlete Raided and Shut Down

 Meanwhile, SARMs (selective androgen receptor modulators) were back in the headlines again, as the FDA issued “long-awaited” warning letters to companies illegally selling patented investigational prescription drugs as dietary supplements or “research chemicals”.

-The popular Enhanced Athlete channel was also shut down on YouTube, which CJ also covered.
+The popular Enhanced Athlete channel was also shut down on YouTube.
 It’s now moved to one named “Dr. Tony Huge”.

 With the FDA taking serious action, this may open the door for some of the SARMs lawsuits to unfold in a new direction in 2018.